NicoleVou/NicoleVou.github.io/_posts/2017-03-05-Week-Seven-SWE.md

 ---

 ### Experience in this class
-We discussed some of the strange properties Python has in regards to
+We discussed some of the strange properties Python has in regards to subclasses and function arguments.

 ### Past week